-The park is remarkably different from other parks.
+The Park is remarkably different from other parks.
 It’s the best park to view the gigantic Eland, Impala, Zebras, and acacia associated birds.
 Common Mammals include; Warthogs, Buffalos, Oribi, Defassa waterbuck, Reedbucks, and Elands antelopes.
 Leopards and Hyenas are also present and lions have also returned to the park after years of poaching and near extinction.

-The five lakes with in the park attract hippos and Crocodiles while fringing swamps hide secretive papyrus specialists such as the Sitatunga antelope, and, papyrus gonalek.
+The five lakes with in the park attract hippos and Crocodiles while fringing swamps hide secretive papyrus specialists such as the Sitatunga antelope, and, papyrus gonolek.
 The park also has an impressive bird list with 332 bird species recorded including, Shoebill, Papyrus yellow warbler, African finfoot, saddle billed stork, Brown chested wattled plover, Caruther’s cisticola, Tabora cisticola, Great snipe, southern ground hornbill, and white winged warbler.
 Acacia woodland bird species are especially well presented.

-Though just 371sq km in size, Lake Mburo has a varied land scape full of interest and color, the park is refreshing and full of life givenits strategic location near the Kampala- Mbarara highway.
+Though just 371 sq km in size, Lake Mburo has a varied landscape full of interest and color, the park is refreshing and full of life givenits strategic location near the Kampala- Mbarara highway.

 Attractions in Lake Mburo National park;